toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 > &T and &mut T are Sync if and only if T is Sync

-Some types that are marked Sync:
+Some std types that are used for synchronization and marked `Sync`:
 - `impl Sync for Arc`
 - `impl<T: ?Sized + Send> Sync for Mutex<T>`